The Peculiar Packaging of Grace

 At least, I know I do.

-It home, only lost, In times like these, my mind runs rampant.
-I’ll recall those hymns and homilies, declarations of grace amazing and sweet, their comfort felt sharp as a knife and bitter on my tongue.
+In times like these, my mind runs rampant.
+I’ll recall those hymns & homilies, declarations of grace amazing & sweet, & smile a contented sigh.

-But sometimes, there are other times when all evidence hides in plain sight; the cloak’s warmth becoming absolute as a deathly hallow, obscuring all enveloped within from earnestly searching sight.
-Whispers wafting on the wind, teasing those things longer far remain near, beyond reach or site.
+But sometimes, often times, there are those times when all evidence hides in plain sight; the cloak’s warmth becomes absolute as a deathly hallow, obscuring all souls enveloped within from earnestly searching sight.
+A offered “comfort” sharp as a knife & bitter on my tongue.
+Whispers wafting on the wind, teasing those things, no longer near, now far beyond desperate reach or straining site.

 You too?